vivekrana2012/vivekrana2012/README.md

 - 👋 Hello, I’m Vivek - aka [NoobSlayer] [while(true)]
-- 🌱 I’m currently learning Data Structures and Algorithms.
+- 🌱 I’m currently learning.
-- 💞️ I’m looking to collaborate on DS Algos, DDD and System Design (Doubts, Discussions and Opinions).
+- 💞️ I’m looking to collaborate on anything that you are passinate about.
 - 📫 Reach me @vivekrana.2012@gmail.com
 - :soccer: Liverpool YNWA - :nerd_face::nerd_face: kloppo :nerd_face::nerd_face:
 - Favourite List
     - books
         - Heroes by Joe Abercrombe
-        - Way of Kings by Brandan Sanderson.
+        - Way of Kings by Brandan Sanderson
+        - Notes from the underground by Fyodor Dostoevsky
     - movies
         - Lord of the Rings
         - The Dark Knight